bluefireteam/dashbook/README.md

 This will present a small `i` icon on the side toolbar that once clicked will present the information to the user.

 Dashbook also offers the possibility to directly show the information on the preview area, removing the necessity for the user to click on the icon.
-To do so, simple pass `true` to the `pinInfo` parameter.
+To do so, pass `true` to the `pinInfo` parameter.

 ```dart
 final dashbook = Dashbook();